Use these tips to effectively prospect without violating GDPR policies.

 Under GDPR, it’s perfectly legal to contact people that have been recommended or referred to you by existing customers.
 The best way to do this is to have your customer put you both in touch so there’s clear proof there was a recommendation.

-8. Be careful when collecting certain types of data (and with the tools you use to do so)
+8. Be careful when collecting certain types of data (and with the tools you use to do so) and watch your words

 When prospecting, it’s best to be cautious about personal data.
 While it’s appropriate to collect a prospect’s full name, email, position in the company, and phone number (especially when social selling on a site like LinkedIn), you shouldn’t be collecting or tracking their emails or links for your marketing and sales purposes.
 This ensures you’ll be complying with the data minimization aspect of GDPR.
+It is also forbidden to say anything racist or insulting about someone you are targeting within the database, and you will be controlled by supervising authorities if you choose to do so, so think before you speak.

 You also need to be careful with the tools you use to collect data.
 Here at Leadjet, we don’t store our users’ business data.
 We merely act as a bridge between two external systems.
 In other words, we are unaware of who our clients have talked to or been prospected by on Linkedin.
 We also don’t record or store anything that’s going on in their CRM.